 While the Disney+ catalog isn’t yet as deep or as wide as that of Netflix or Amazon Prime Video, Disney makes sure you’ll get a lot of great features to compensate as it grows its content choices.

-Every account can stream in up to 4K resolution, with HDR on the movies and shows that support these standards.
-Some of the titles that are in HDR use Dolby Vision, which offers even better picture quality than HDR10, the base HDR format.
+Every account can stream in Full HD, 4K Ultra HD, HDR10, Dolby Vision, and IMAX Enhanced, depending on the title and streaming device.
 Dolby Atmos also makes an appearance, though titles that support this amazing surround-sound format are limited to newer productions.